sidd85/socialcommerce/server/README.md

 5. Run the database script located at  `src/infra/database scripts`.
 This shall create the sample data along with tables and store procedures.
 7. Run the application in development mode with `npm run dev`
 8. Access `http://localhost:3000/api/docs` and you can check the APIs documentation.
 You can test the APIs by change the baseURL. you're ready to go!
+9. Run the application in debug mode with `npm run debug` and then press F5 to start debugging.
 ## Scripts

 This boilerplate comes with a collection of npm scripts to make your life easier, you'll run them with `npm run <script name>` or `yarn run <script name>`: